suschuk24/pizza-hunt/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg "License Badge")

-This is a full stack web application that uses the power of MongoDB to create a noSQL database that stores user inpoutted information from the front end pages.
+This is a full stack web application that uses the power of MongoDB to create a noSQL database that stores user inputted information from the front end pages.
+More specifically, this application is designed for building custom pizza recipies, and collaborating with a community of other pizza enthusiasts to create the ultimate pizza.

 # Table of Contents